SierraOne4/SteamMarketTool/README.md

   ~~Will look into it soon.~~

 2. There is a bug where the page does not load quickly anough and results are not filtered.
 This occurs 4-7% of the time.

+3. There is a bug where the server will not let you buy the item (xmlHttpRequest Error).
+From what I can tell, it's a Steam issue.
+4. There is a bug where there is an xmlHttpRequest Error when requesting info for price comparison.
+From what I can tell, it seems to be an anomaly, occurring in less than 1% of tests.